bkur808/diseaseSpreadSim/README.md

 Disease Spread Simulator

+4/1
+    TODO: FINISH SIM 1-3 - fix stat tracking in Sim 2 advance_turn logic

-4/1 SIM 1 is somewhat complete w/o visualizations.
+    SIM 1 is somewhat complete w/o visualizations.
-    SIM 2 is done other than stat tracking - needs logic to be fixed for recovering/dying SIM 3 is yet to be started
+    SIM 2 is done other than stat tracking - needs logic to be fixed for recovering/dying SIM 3 is yet to be started - but only adds one logic component -all stat tracking should work the same

     Can test scenarios with the following prompts: import simGrid
     test1 = simGrid.Grid() ; test2 = simGrid.Grid()
     test1.runSim1(10)
     test2.runSim2(10)

 3/31